ohlerlab/liam_challenge_reproducibility/README.md

 Liam was tested and developed in Python 3.8 on a Linux system running CentOS 7 using a Tesla-T4 graphic or Tesla-V100-SXM2-32GB graphic card with CUDA 11.3.

 # Usage example
-For a tutorial showing how to use liam, see [Tutorial](tutorials/notebooks/Liam_usage_example.ipynb).
+For a tutorial showing how to use liam for paired multimodal data integration, see [Tutorial paired](tutorials/notebooks/Liam_usage_example.ipynb); for a tutorial showing how to use liam in a mosaic integration scenario that includes scaling of the adversarial loss, see [Tutorial mosaic](tutorials/notebooks/Liam_usage_example_mosaic_adversary_x5.ipynb).

 # Third-Party Acknowledgements
 Liam was built using the scvi-tools-skeleton repository (version 0.4.0) as a template and contains modified code from scvi-tools (version 0.14.3) [[2]](#2).
 Additionally, liam adopts a negative binomial loss function for the reconstruction loss of the scATAC-seq data recently introduced by [[3]](#3).
 To this end, I translated the source code of the negative binomial loss function from [BAVARIA](https://github.com/BIMSBbioinfo/bavaria) [[3]](#3) to the PyTorch framework, which I indicate in the docstrings of the respective functions.
-The author of BAVARIA, Wolfgang Kopp granted an exception to use this loss function under a BSD 3-Clause License.
+The author of BAVARIA, Wolfgang Kopp, granted an exception to use this loss function under a BSD 3-Clause License.
 Lastly, liam implements an experimental feature - batch adversarial training, as introduced by [[4]](#4) and independently implemented by [[3]](#3).
-In liam, I use a implementation that uses a gradient reversal layer as proposed in [[4]](#4).
+In liam, I use an implementation that uses a gradient reversal layer as proposed in [[4]](#4).
 The gradient reversal layer used in liam stems from a public GitHub repository: fungtion/DANN.

 The licenses of the third-party code are linked in the following and can be found in the folder [THIRD-PARTY-LICENSES](THIRD-PARTY-LICENSES):
 - scvi-tools-skeleton: [license](THIRD-PARTY-LICENSES/scvi-tools-skeleton-LICENSE)